-Synthesizing ideas Murillo has been developing over the last four years, the exhibition will include whole room installations, integrating video, painting, drawing, sculpture, and performative elements.
-Also included will be a presentation of Murillo's ongoing Frequencies project—a collaboration between the artist and his family, the sociologist Clara Dublanc, and schools in different countries where children are encouraged to leave their marks on canvases that have been stretched over their desks.
+Synthesizing ideas Murillo has been developing over the last four years, the exhibition features whole room installations, integrating video, painting, drawing, sculpture, and performative elements.
+Also included is a presentation of Murillo's ongoing Frequencies project—a collaboration between the artist and his family, the sociologist Clara Dublanc, and schools in different countries where children are encouraged to leave their marks on canvases that have been stretched over their desks.

 A publication accompanying the exhibition features a foreword by the Director of Haus der Kunst, Okwui Enwezor, texts by Emma Enderby and Anna Schneider, and an interview with Murillo by Maria Belen Saez de Ibarra.
 Published by Haus der Kunst in association with David Zwirner Books

 Frequencies is a long-term project conceived in collaboration with members of Oscar Murillo's family and political scientist Clara Dublanc.
 Begun in 2013, the project sends pieces of raw canvas to schools around the globe with the sole requirement that they be affixed to desks for a year and illustrated by students.
 After that year, Murillo re-collects the canvases.
 To date, hundreds of students aged primarily 10 to 16 in schools on five continents have participated.

 In 2015, David Zwirner Books published a book designed by Olu Odukoya documenting the first year of this ongoing project.
 The publication details the participating students and the many steps of the project, including the arrival of the canvases at schools, affixing the fabric to desks, the students working, and the final illustrations.

 Suggested Reading: David Zwirner Books Editorial Director Lucas Zwirner describes the project in Cultured magazine.